 Cloud migration with hardening

-ERP automation for a mid-market firm
+ERP automation for an SME

 Interface modernization, IaC foundation, CI/CD pipeline for a mechanical-engineering ERP.